 A. Fill out the Free Student Member application and give it to your school's APA program administrator.
 He or she will send your information to APA and APA will enroll you right away.
-You will start receiving member benefits immediately and APA will send you an e-mail confirming your membership shortly after the registration period ends on September 26.
+APA will send you an e-mail confirming your membership and you will start receiving member benefits immediately.

-Q. What does membership in the Early Career Program include?
+Q. What does the Early Career Membership Program include?

 A. All of the benefits of APA regular membership, such as: